AGeorge01/AGeorge01.github.io/index.md

 ---
-title: Personal Repository
+title: MindChild - Ideas are Created Here
-description: Everything Data.
+description: Everything Data!
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.